-- Developmental Biology (Biol 324) classes examine how changes in gene expression and cell-cell interactions influence both the function and the fate of cells in a developing embryo.
+- Developmental Biology (Biol 356) examines how changes in gene expression and cell-cell interactions influence both the function and the fate of cells in a developing embryo.
 The progression from single-celled zygote to multicellular organism containing millions of cells requires intricately coordinated molecular events.
 Students in Developmental Biology examine such model developmental systems as sea urchins, fruit flies, amphibians, plants, and chicken embryos as they utilize a variety of molecular, microscopic, and microsurgical techniques to examine events occurring during early embryonic development.

 - Advanced Cell Biology (Biol 405) is an elective course that utilizes the primary literature and class discussions to investigate cell structure and function.
 All of the topics covered are areas of intense research in the field of Cell Biology, including mitochondria structure and ATP synthesis, cytoskeletal dynamics, intracellular transport of molecules, regulation of cell cycle progression, and programmed cell death.
-Students in Biol 326 write increasingly complex papers, climaxing with the synthesis of an in-depth “Current Opinion in Cell Biology” review article at the conclusion of the semester.
+Students in Biol 405 write increasingly complex papers, climaxing with the synthesis of an in-depth “Current Opinion in Cell Biology” review article at the conclusion of the semester.

 - Intracellular Transport (Biol 483) is a biology Research Tutorial course in which 6 – 8 undergraduate students undertake an independent research project investigating a novel question focused on understanding the composition of microbes in particular environments, how those microbes impact that environment, and how the environment influences the microbiome.
 Students in Biol 483 each have their own project and spend the semester moving rapidly toward being able to design, carry out, and interpret their own experiments utilizing multiple techniques to investigate the microbiome.